No Way Out (1987 film): Plot

 In a house near the Pentagon, Lieutenant Commander Tom Farrell of the Office of Naval Intelligence is under interrogation, asked how he came to meet Secretary of Defense David Brice.

 Six months earlier, Farrell is invited to an inaugural ball by his college friend Scott Pritchard, who glowingly introduces his boss, Secretary Brice.
-Farrell meets Susan Atwell, and they spend a night of passion just before he ships out for the Philippines.
+There, he meets Susan Atwell, and they spend a night of passion just before he ships out for the Philippines.
 Brice recalls Farrell to manage interactions with the CIA.
-Returning to Washington, D.C. for the assignment, Farrell reunites with his old landlord, and his friend Sam Hesselman, who manages the Pentagon's computer center.
+Returning to Washington, D.C. for the assignment, he reunites with his old landlord, and his friend Sam Hesselman, who manages the Pentagon's computer center.

-Farrell and Atwell become lovers and spend time together, even after she reveals she is also Brice's mistress, which both Farrell and Pritchard disapprove of.
+Farrell and Atwell become lovers and spend time together, even after she reveals she is also Brice's mistress, which both he and Pritchard disapprove of.
 Upon returning from a romantic weekend away, Brice unexpectedly visits Atwell's apartment, forcing Farrell to slip away reluctantly.
 Furious that Atwell has another lover, Brice strikes her, causing her to fall over an upstairs railing to her death.
-Distraught, he goes to Pritchard, who then ruthlessly removes evidence of Brice from Atwell's apartment, including an indiscernible negative of a Polaroid photograph she had taken of Farrell.
+Distraught, he goes to Pritchard, who then meticulously removes all evidence of Brice from Atwell's apartment, including an indiscernible negative of a Polaroid photograph she had taken of Farrell.

-Pritchard schemes to conflate Atwell's lover with a long-rumored KGB sleeper agent code-named Yuri – invoking "Yuri" puts the entire department's focus on finding Atwell's lover, who would then be killed before the investigation reached Brice's involvement with Atwell.
+Pritchard schemes to conflate Atwell's lover with a long-rumored KGB sleeper agent code-named Yuri – invoking "Yuri" puts the entire department's focus on finding Atwell's lover.
+Thereby he would then be killed before the investigation reached Brice's involvement with Atwell.
 After confirming Atwell never photographed Brice, he plants the Polaroid negative with the other evidence collected from her apartment.

 Shocked to learn of Atwell's death, Farrell realizes that the evidence implicates himself.
 His position becomes more endangered when Pritchard informs him of their plot to kill Atwell's lover.
-The CIA are puzzled by the resources allocated to the investigation and conclude that Pritchard, being homosexual, could not be Atwell's lover.
+The CIA are puzzled by the resources allocated to the investigation and quickly conclude that Pritchard, being homosexual, could not be Atwell's lover.

 Hesselman commences a computer image enhancement of the weak photograph, a process that can take days.
-Army CID Officers turn in to Farrell a Moroccan jewel box that Brice had gifted Atwell.
-Farrell requests Hesselman to search the State Department's computers for Brice's declaration of receipt of the foreign gift.
-Pritchard and Farrell question Atwell's friend Nina, who reveals she knew Brice was seeing Atwell, but keeps Farrell's involvement secret.
+Army CID Officers turn in a Moroccan jewel box to Farrell that Brice had gifted Atwell.
+Farrell requests Hesselman search the State Department's computers for Brice's declaration of receipt of the foreign gift.
+Pritchard and Farrell question Atwell's friend Nina Beka, who reveals she knew Brice was seeing Atwell, but keeps Farrell's involvement secret.
 Pritchard sends two assassins to eliminate her, but Farrell chases them and saves her.